 Reporting requirements to the sheriff

-This role is undertaken by the Trustee Supervision team and the Operational Policy and Compliance team on behalf of the Accountant.
+This role is undertaken by the Supervision team and the Operational Policy and Compliance team on behalf of the Accountant.

 The Accountant is required to report to the sheriff an interim trustee, a trustee in a bankruptcy or a commissioner when it appears they have failed without reasonable excuse to perform a duty imposed on them.